Download and build the sample application

 Install Arm toolchain and Mbed CLI

 - Download Arm cross compilation toolchain.
 Select the correct toolchain for the OS that your computer is running.
 For Windows users, if you have already set up the Linux virtual environment, install the toolchain there.

-- To build and deploy the application, we will use the Mbed CLI.
+- To build and deploy the application, we use the Mbed CLI.
 We recommend that you install Mbed CLI with our installer.
 If you need more customization, you can perform a manual install.
 Although this is not recommended.

 If you do not already have Mbed CLI installed, download the installer:

-- After Mbed CLI is installed, tell Mbed where to find the Arm embedded toolchain.
+- After Mbed CLI is installed, tell Mbed where to find the Arm embedded toolchain using the following command: